 Common Water Crowfoot (Ranunculus aquatilis)

 - The submerged leaves help to maintain a healthy balance in your pond and reduce unwanted algae.
-Thus being a useful and attractive oxygenator.
+Thus being a useful and attractive oxygenator and wildlife friendly.

-- Will grow in still or slow moving water.
+- Will grow in still water but prefers slow-moving water.

 - Cut back after flowering